Introduction

 • Always check with the Kubernetes vendor distribution which CSI features are available for use and supported by the vendor.

 • When using Kubernetes in virtual machines on VMware vSphere, OpenStack or similiar, iSCSI is the only supported data protocol for the HPE CSI Driver when using block storage.
+The CSI driver does not support NPIV.

 • Ephemeral, transient or non-persistent Kubernetes nodes are not supported unless the /etc/hpe-storage directory persists across node upgrades or reboots.
 The path is relocatable using a custom Helm chart or deployment manifest by altering the mountPath parameter for the directory.